syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ---
 layout: post
 title: Pulsing Tile | SfPulsingTile | WPF | Syncfusion
-description: This section explains how to customize the pulsing tile and its supporting features.
+description: This section briefly describes how to customize the pulsing tile control and its supporting features.
 platform: WPF
 control: SfPulsingTile
 documentation: ug
 ---

-# Pulsing Tile
+# WPF Pulsing Tile control

 The Pulsing Tile control allows to create a tile similar to music and video tiles in Windows Phone.
 The content zooms in/out randomly with random movement along the X-axis and Y-axis.
 This section explains about the supporting features of Pulsing Tile control.